lukezbihlyj/homebridge-lennox-icomfort-modern/README.md

 ### Via Homebridge UI (Recommended)

-1. Search for `homebridge-lennox-icomfort-modern` in the Homebridge UI plugin search
+1. Search for `homebridge-lennox-icomfort-cloud` in the Homebridge UI plugin search
 2. Click Install
 3. Select your device type (S30/S40/E30/M30 or Wifi)
 4. Configure with your iComfort account credentials